Vamic/chaldeas/README.md

 Once the staging copy is set up, run the development server with `scripts/run.sh` and access it at [http://localhost:8000/index.html](http://localhost:8000/index.html).

-If you get any weird errors while compiling, try deleting the `elm-stuff` folder to force a clean rebuild.

-To test the database against the server, run `scripts/test.sh`.
+To test the database's information against [GrandOrder.Wiki](https://grandorder.wiki), run `scripts/test.sh`.

 ## Skill Effects
 Skill effects are enumerated at the top of [Database.Skill](src/Database/Skill.elm).
 Before adding a new skill effect, make sure it isn't already on the list.